casper-network/ceps/text/0095-nft-standard.md

     /// Returns an optional short symbol or abbreviation for the NFT collection. fn symbol(&self) -> Option<String>;

-    /// Returns the number of NFTs owned by a given account
+    /// Returns the number of NFTs owned by a given account or contract
     ///
     /// @param owner - The account to query.
     /// @return U256 - The number of NFTs owned.